Note

 You can download this example as a Jupyter notebook or start it in interactive mode.

-Variables are created and at the same time assigned to the model using the function
+Variables are created and assigned to the model using the function

 model.add_variables